 Click on a recommendation to read an explanation of the problem, suggested solutions, and a list of URLs affected by that performance issue (which could include image URLs or files).
 These recommendations are tailored to your website so you can take action to improve your site’s performance.

-Here are some of the most common methods you can use to improve a site’s performance score:
+Below are some of the most common methods you can use to improve a site’s performance score.
+These recommendations are actionable steps for site admins to take, knowing that your site is also optimized at the host level.

 You can install Jetpack Boost, a free plugin with these beginner-friendly options to improve site performance: